wazo-platform/wazo-platform.org/content/install-c4.md

 The Wazo Project provides Docker containers for all the components of the Class 4 platform.
 You can run a full instance of the platform on a single host using docker-compose.

-To run the Wazo Platform Class 4 using docker-compose, do the following steps:
+To run the Class 4 engine using docker-compose, do the following steps:

-1. Get the Wazo Platform Class 4 docker-compose git repository:
+1. Get the Class 4 engine docker-compose git repository:

 ```ShellSession
 $ git clone https://github.com/wazo-platform/wazo-c4.git